 The masculine principle moves toward autonomy, clarity, and transcendence.
 It structures experience through logic, willpower, and direction.

-Logos’s healthy expression is consciousness disciplined by purpose, not detached from compassion.
+Logos’s healthy expression is consciousness disciplined by purpose without being detached from compassion.

 The Feminine Principle — Eros